Cgameworld/MapTextureReplacer/README.md

 ![Mod Window Opened](/assets/images/tux.png)

-# Support
+# Disclaimer

-This mod is experiemental, so things might not work as expected.
+This mod is experiemental, so things might not work as expected

 # Acknowlegements